 This subject focuses on role of accounting for managers.
 Students will learn to use financial and management accounting techniques to enable and enhance their decision making.
 Financial statement analysis will help students make decisions about an organisation’s financial position, performance and cash flow.
-Students will also explore other forms of corporate reporting and critically evaluate issues of ethics and corporate governance in business.
+Students will also explore other forms of corporate reporting and critically evaluate issues of ethics and corporate governance in business

 - Test (20%)

-- Invigilated exam (50%)
+- Portfolio (50%)